 Whenever we look at a case, we will look for “it” factors in the client's story.
 This means that we are looking for an unusually compelling part of your story.
-For example, let’s say your hand was broken in your accident, and now you have limited movement; plus, prior to the accident, you were a pianist.
-Clearly, a jury could see how your injury clearly caused pain and suffering.
+For example, let’s say your hand was broken in your accident, and now you have limited movement; plus, before the accident, you were a pianist.
+A jury could see how your injury clearly caused pain and suffering.

 In almost every situation your disability claim is being managed by a big insurance company.
 (Aetna, Unum, MetLife.)
 What we see happening is that your employer's corporate lawyers draft boilerplate severance agreements which purport to extinguish "all claims" you may have against the company.

 Whether or not your employer INTENDS to extinguish your disability claim, you can bet that the disability insurance company's lawyers (different from your company's lawyers and, frankly, with no allegiance to your employer at all) will argue that your disability claim is over.

 If you are presented with a severance package, you may need to consult with TWO sets of lawyers (unfortunately.)
 First, an employment lawyer familiar with severance agreements.
 You may also need to consult with an experienced ERISA disability lawyer to get an opinion as to whether signing the agreement leaves you vulnerable to having your disability payments vanish.